codemzy/react-weather-app/README.md

     ------------------------------------------------------------------------------

-React Boilerplate.
+React Weather.

-A simple React boilerplate for developing with React.
+A React app to get the weather.